open/close all folders

 - Done again with the community mask "Hockey Heat", which is a more-accurate-to-the-movie version; wearing it for the first time unlocks the "Heat Around the Corner" achievement, referencing the movie's Title Drop speech (that is even written in full for the mask description).

 - Leveling to Infamy Level 1 unlocks a mask called "The Heat" that is just a pair of sunglasses from the movie.
 The description even alludes to how only total badasses rob banks with only shades as a disguise, as the characters do during their main bank heist.

-- The "I do What I do Best, I Take Scores" achievement requires doing 15 Armored Transport missions on OVERKILL difficulty wearing the Hockey Heat mask, mirroring the movie's introductory heist.
+- The "I Do What I Do Best, I Take Scores" achievement requires doing 15 Armored Transport missions on OVERKILL difficulty wearing the Hockey Heat mask, mirroring the movie's introductory heist.
 The achievement title is also a direct quote from the film.

-- The high-end Mastermind skill Kilmer, which allowed you to reload faster and while running, is a reference to the actor Val Kilmer, who co-starred in the film and whose positioning, cover and reloading in the running bank heist shootout are well-regarded by military professionals.
+- The pre-overhaul high-end Mastermind skill Kilmer, which allowed you to reload faster and while running, is a reference to the actor Val Kilmer, who co-starred in the film and whose positioning, cover and reloading in the running bank heist shootout are well-regarded by military professionals.